-The warrant liability related to the May 2019 Warrants is measured at fair value at each reporting and exercise date using certain estimated inputs, which are classified within Level 3 of the fair value hierarchy.
-Because of the price protection feature contained in the May 2019 Warrants, the Company uses a combination of the Black-Scholes Model and the Lattice Model to estimate the fair value of the warrants at each reporting period.
+The warrant liability related to the May 2019 Warrants was measured at fair value at each reporting and exercise date using certain estimated inputs, which are classified within Level 3 of the fair value hierarchy.
+Because of the price protection feature contained in the May 2019 Warrants, the Company used a combination of the Black-Scholes Model and the Lattice Model to estimate the fair value of the warrants at each reporting period.
 The following assumptions were used in the Black-Scholes Model in combination with the Lattice Model to measure the fair value of the May 2019 Warrants:

-December : 31, 2023 Decen nber 31, 2022
+December 31, 2024 December 31, 2023

-Current share price \$ 1.88 \$ 1.19
+Current share price N/A \$ 1.88

-Conversion price \$ 3.52 \$ 3.52
+Conversion price N/A \$ 3.52

-Risk-free interest rate 5.28% 4.60%
+Risk-free interest rate N/A 5.28%

-Expected term (years) 0.40 1.40
+Expected term (years) 0.40

-Volatility of stock 77.5% 74.5%
+Volatility of stock N/A 77.5%

-Management has assessed that the likelihood of a Change of Control occurring during the term of the warrants is low, and that if such an event were to occur, the difference between the cashless exercise value and the May 2019 Warrants fair value is nominal.
-However, management determined that a financing event was likely in the near future, and reduced the share price used in the model by 25% in order to reflect the total amount that would be realized accordingly.
+(1) As of December 31, 2023, management determined that a financing event was likely in the first quarter of 2024, and reduced the share price used in the model by 25% in order to reflect the total amount that would be realized accordingly.